choojs/choo/README.md

 `
 ```

-### Pruning dependencies
+#### Pruning dependencies

-We use the `require('assert')` module from Node core to provide helpful error
+Choo uses the `require('assert')` module from Node core to provide helpful error
 messages in development.
-In production you probably want to strip this using
+In production, this should probably be scripted out using
 [unassertify][unassertify].

-To convert inlined HTML to valid DOM nodes we use `require('bel')`.
+To convert inlined HTML to valid DOM nodes Choo `require('bel')` is used.
 This has
-overhead during runtime, so for production environments we should unwrap this
+overhead during runtime.
+For production environments, unwrap this
 using [yo-yoify][yo-yoify].

-Setting up browserify transforms can sometimes be a bit of hassle; to make this
+Setting up browserify transforms can sometimes be a bit of hassle.
+To make this
-more convenient we recommend using [bankai][bankai] with `--optimize` to
+more convenient, use [bankai][bankai] with `--optimize` to
-compile your assets for production.
+compile production assets.

 ## FAQ

 ### Why is it called choo?

-Because I thought it sounded cute.
-All these programs talk about being
+Because the developer thought it sounded cute.
+Many other programs talk about being
-_"performant"_, _"rigid"_, _"robust"_ - I like programming to be light, fun and
+_"performant"_, _"rigid"_, _"robust"_—while Choo aims to make programming light, fun and
-non-scary. `choo` embraces that.
+non-scary.

-Also imagine telling some business people you chose to rewrite something
-critical for serious bizcorp using a train themed framework.
 :steam_locomotive::train::train::train:

 ### Is it called choo, choo.js or...?

-It's called "choo", though we're fine if you call it "choo-choo" or
+It's called "Choo", though "choo-choo" or
-"chugga-chugga-choo-choo" too.
+"chugga-chugga-choo-choo" is fine, too.
 The only time "choo.js" is tolerated is if /
 when you shimmy like you're a locomotive.

 ### Does choo use a virtual-dom?

-`choo` uses [nanomorph][nanomorph], which diffs real DOM nodes instead of
+Choo uses [nanomorph][nanomorph], which diffs real DOM nodes instead of
 virtual nodes.
-It turns out that [browsers are actually ridiculously good at
+It turns out that [browsers are good at
-dealing with DOM nodes][morphdom-bench], and it has the added benefit of
+dealing with DOM nodes][morphdom-bench].
+Choo offers the benefit of
 working with _any_ library that produces valid DOM nodes.
 So to put a long
-answer short: we're using something even better.
+answer short: nanomorph is better than virtual-dom.

-### How can I support older browsers?
+### How can Choo support older browsers?

 Template strings aren't supported in all browsers, and parsing them creates
 significant overhead.
-To optimize we recommend running `browserify` with
+To optimize, it is recommended to run `browserify` with
-[yo-yoify][yo-yoify] as a global transform or using [bankai][bankai] directly.
+[yo-yoify][yo-yoify] as a global transform or use [bankai][bankai] directly.
 ```sh
 $ browserify -g yo-yoify
 ```

 ### Is choo production ready?

-Sure.
+Yes!

 ## API

-This section provides documentation on how each function in `choo` works.
+This section provides documentation on each function in __Choo__.
 It's
-intended to be a technical reference.
-If you're interested in learning choo for
-the first time, consider reading through the [handbook][handbook] first
+intended to be for technical reference.
+To learn Choo for the first time, consider reading through the [handbook][handbook]:sparkles:
-:sparkles:

 ### `app = choo([opts])`

-Initialize a new `choo` instance. `opts` can also contain the following values:
+Initialize a new Choo instance. `opts` can also contain the following values:
 - __opts.history:__ default: `true`.
 Listen for url changes through the
   history API.
 - __opts.href:__ default: `true`.
 Handle all relative `<a
   href="<location>"></a>` clicks and call `emit('render')`

 ### `app.use(callback(state, emitter, app))`

 Call a function and pass it a `state`, `emitter` and `app`. `emitter` is an instance
 of [nanobus](https://github.com/choojs/nanobus/).
 You can listen to
 messages by calling `emitter.on()` and emit messages by calling
 `emitter.emit()`. `app` is the same Choo instance.
 Callbacks passed to `app.use()` are commonly referred to as
 `'stores'`.

-If the callback has a `.storeName` property on it, it will be used to identify
-the callback during tracing.
+If the callback has a `.storeName` property on it, it will be used to identify the callback during tracing.

 See [#events](#events) for an overview of all events.